valoks/afkcc-release/README.md

 <a href="https://discord.gg/dRqNZtcBZS"><strong>Showcase video</strong></a><br>
 <a href="https://discord.gg/dRqNZtcBZS"><strong>Support Discord</strong></a><br>

-To get started, please download the latest release here from Github (the afkconsoleclient.exe file).
-Then run the file on your computer.
+<p>To get started, please download the latest release here from Github (the afkconsoleclient.exe file).
+Then run the file on your computer.</p>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>